vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/vsphere/Import-ContentLibraryItem.md

 Accept wildcard characters: False
 ```

-### -serviceDefinitionId
+### -pass

-The service definition id to be added.
+The password to authenticate to the SDDC Manager.

 ```yaml
 Type: String